ecki/docs.milagro.io-english/index.md

 The entity that issues digital certificates is called a __Certificate Authority__ (or "CA").
 The CA's private key that is used to sign these digital certificates is called a CA __root key__.
 The more browsers and operating systems 'trust' the signature of the CA's root key, the more valuable a CA becomes.

-As a result, this has led to a distortion in the commercial certificate market, where, as of a few months ago, 95% of all commercial certificates were issued from five certificate authorities, all located in the United States (along with their root keys).
+As a result, this has led to a distortion in the commercial certificate market, where, as of a few months ago, 95% of all commercial certificates were issued from five certificate authorities, all located in the United States (along with their root keys) (SHOW REFERENCES).
 To many, this disproportionate amount of centralised responsibility and power does not fit comfortably with the original ethos of the Internet.

-If the Certificate Authority's root key is revealed or compromised, the whole edifice unravels, and all certificates issued by the Certificate Authority must be revoked.
-The topic of the commercial certificate authority market's woes has been extensively covered, suffice to say that we are seeing Internet scale commercial and security issues that are directly attributable to the limitations of PKI's fundamental architecture, which is now over thirty years old.
+If the Certificate Authority's root key is revealed or compromised, the whole edifice unravels, and all certificates issued by the Certificate Authority must be revoked.(SHOW DIGINOTAR REFERENCE) The topic of the commercial certificate authority market's woes has been extensively covered, suffice to say that we are seeing Internet scale commercial and security issues that are directly attributable to the limitations of PKI's fundamental architecture, which is now over thirty years old.(SHOW REFERENCES)

 In an attempt to "patch" PKI, many projects and initiatives have surfaced to minimise the commercial CA cartel's risk of choking off Internet growth or creating an Internet security "black swan" event.
 On the commercial side of the spectrum, the excellent [Let's Encrypt](https://letsencrypt.org/) is breaking the stranglehold of the commercial certificate market cartel with a free, automated certificate authority.

 On the ecosystem side, [Google's Certificate Transparency Project](https://www.certificate-transparency.org/), seeks to catch out rouge certificate authorities who issue illegitimately obtained but legitimate acting certificates.
 A relatively new process that seeks to patch the broken certificate revocation processes PKI is known for, called OCSP stapling, was also introduced recently.
 Both initiatives have been met with criticism from various corners because they introduce their own security risks or don't (can't) fix the fundamental limitations of PKI's centralised architecture.
+(SHOW REFERENCES)

 These initiatives all provide ample evidence that PKI's problems are mounting under the increasing load of a growing, distributed Internet.

 If PKI has problems now, what happens in 2020, when 25 billion more devices are projected to be connected the Internet?
+(SHOW REFERENCE)

 ## Enter the Internet of Things

-By even the smallest industry analysts calculations, the next phase of the Internet growth, driven by Internet of Things deployments and the move to app-centric (vs. browser) software as a service delivery models, will result in growth rates that will dwarf current dwarf rates.
+By even the smallest industry analysts calculations, the next phase of the Internet growth, driven by Internet of Things deployments and the move to app-centric (vs. browser) software as a service delivery models, will result in Internet adoption growth rates that will dwarf current dwarf rates.

 This next phase of the Internet's evolution demands a new approach to security.
 As the architecture of these deployments is fundamentally different to the current __n__ web browser to __n__ web servers architecture, we have a unique opportunity to upgrade the cryptographic systems and trust models used in these deployments.